AhmetKazzaz/todoApp/README.md

 ###### 3 TodoLists:
 Create a Todo List from Todolits screen.
 ###### 4 Todo Item:
-Click on your newly creted Todo List and create a new Item by entering the fields.
+Click on your newly created Todo List and create a new Item by entering the fields.
 ###### 5 Update Todo Items:
 Update TodoItem's status to incomplete/complete and change the previously entered data.
 ###### 6 Delete Items/Lists: